-- ORACLE\HOME/opmn/bin/opmnctl: The opmnctl command ORACLE\ HOME/opmn/bin/opmnctl location can only be used to create an Oracle instance or a component for an Oracle instance on the local system. opmnctl commands generated from this location cannot be used to manage system processes - ORACLE\INSTANCE/bin/opmnctl: The other opmnctl command which is located in the ORACLE\INSTANCE/bin/ directory location provides a per Oracle instance instantiation of opmnct1.
-The opmnct1 command in this location must be used for managing processes for this Oracle instance and can also be used for creating components for the Oracle instance.
+- ORACLE_HOME/opmn/bin/opmnctl: The opmnctl command ORACLE HOME/opmn/bin/opmnctl location can only be used to create an Oracle instance or a component for an Oracle instance on the local system. opmnctl commands generated from this location cannot be used to manage system processes - ORACLE_INSTANCE/bin/opmnctl: The other opmnctl command which is located in the ORACLE_INSTANCE/bin/ directory location provides a per Oracle instance instantiation of opmnctl.
+The opmnctl command in this location must be used for managing processes for this Oracle instance and can also be used for creating components for the Oracle instance.